Let’s play a hypothetical game.

 You’ll discover tons of new Japanese vocabulary through all kinds of video content here.

 Don’t worry about your skill level being an issue when it comes to understanding the language.
 FluentU makes native Japanese videos approachable through interactive transcripts.

 Tap on any word to look it up instantly.

 You’ll see definitions, in-context usage examples and helpful illustrations.
 Simply tap “add” to send interesting vocabulary words to your running vocab list for later review.

 And FluentU has a learn mode which turns every video into a language learning lesson and gets you to actively practice your newly-learned language.

 Hannah Muniz is a freelance writer and translator in the greater Houston area.
-Visit her website to learn more about her services.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Japanese with real-world videos.